 We found that the Ultra Trail du Mont Blanc was taking place that weekend, with four different long-distance races through the mountains on parts of the Tour de Mont Blanc trail.

-We sat in a cafe having a beer, watching the exhausted runners coming back into the finish at the end of the race.
+Sitting in a cafe with a beer, we watched the exhausted runners coming back into the finish at the end of the race.
 It was touching to see their families waiting for them, running through with them to the finish line ringing bells to welcome them back in.
 Another race was starting that evening from Chamonix and was due to pass by our hotel in Les Houches.

 From Flegere to Tre-le-Champs